AMcCall22/company-suggestions/README.md

 ##### Registration

 A simple form for users to register with the site.
 A username (minimum length, 8 char and max length, 20 char) and password (minimum length, 8 char and max length, 15 char) are required to be set up.
-Passwords are verified using the password_hash functionality within flask.
+Passwords are verified using the password_hash functionality within Flask.

 ##### Log Out